open/close all folders

 - Star Trek: The Original Series: In "Patterns of Force", a society of Human Aliens has emulated the regime of Nazi Germany, complete with atrocities committed for racial and cultural motives.
 The officers of the regime carry out the orders of their Fuhrer, who they only see via television broadcast.
 It turns out later that the Fuhrer was drugged and under the control of his Deputy.
 It was the Deputy Fuhrer who was really responsible for giving orders to the Nazi forces, while the true Fuhrer had good intentions all along.

 - Brajira of the Messiah pulls this not once, not twice, but three times in Tensou Sentai Goseiger, offering his services to each of the antagonist organizations the Goseiger's have faced while using them for his own goals.
 Once they're all out of the way, Brajira reveals himself as the true instigator behind the events of the series.

 - The Wire: The crime lord known only as "The Greek" sits in on conversations with other gangsters by having his actual second-in-command Spiros do the talking and disguising himself as one of his lackeys.

-- In the Doctor Who serial "The Pirate Planet", the stereotypically hammy Big Bad is eventually revealed to be a patsy of his nurse, who is in fact a holographic projection of the moribund Queen Xanxia—the "stealing planets" aspect is a way to keep her time dams from failing.
+- In the serial "The Pirate Planet", the stereotypically hammy Big Bad is eventually revealed to be a patsy of his nurse, who is in fact a holographic projection of the moribund Queen Xanxia—the "stealing planets" aspect is a way to keep her time dams from failing.